samuelafolabi/magic-worlds/README.md

 ## Current Data Update Process

-Currently, my dashboard uses a static JSON file (`src/utils/report-data.json`) as the data source.
+Currently, my dashboard uses static JSON files (`src/utils/nov-report-data.json`, `src/utils/dec-report-data.json`) as the data sources.
+The UI includes a month/year selector that switches between available files.
 To update the dashboard with new report data, I would:

 1. **Extract New Data**: Process the new PDF report through Google Gemini Console (or similar AI tool) to generate an updated JSON file
-2. **Replace JSON File**: Update `src/utils/report-data.json` with the new data structure
+2. **Add or Replace JSON File**: Add a new month file under `src/utils/` (e.g., `jan-report-data.json`) following the same schema
-3. **Verify Data Structure**: Ensure the JSON maintains the same structure and field names as the existing file
+3. **Verify Data Structure**: Ensure the JSON maintains the same structure and field names as the existing files
 4. **Test Visualizations**: Run the development server and verify all charts and metrics display correctly with the new data

 I designed the dashboard components to automatically adapt to the data structure, so as long as the JSON schema remains consistent, no code changes are required for data updates.